 I also substituted whole eschalots instead of baby onions.
-The main trick with stifado is to marinate your meat, preferably overnight, to really enjoy it's distinctive strong aroma.
+The secret trick with this dish is the beef stifado marinade.
+Marinate your meat, preferably overnight, to really enjoy its distinctive, unique aroma.

 Once cooked it all comes together beautifully.
 It's hearty, rich and very satisfying!